-- the environmental effects of the project, including the environmental effects of malfunctions or accidents that may occur in connection with the project and any cumulative environmental effects that are likely to result from the project in combination with other projects or activities that have been or will be carried out; - the significance of the effects referred to in the previous paragraph; - comments from the public that are received in accordance with the cooperative environmental assessment process; - measures that are technically and economically feasible and that would mitigate any significant adverse environmental effects of the project; - the purpose of the project; - alternative means of carrying out the project that are technically and economically feasible and the environmental effects of any such alternative means; - a description of the environmental conditions that may affect, or be affected by the project; - the need for, and the requirements of, any follow-up program in respect of the project; and - the capacity of renewable resources that are likely to be significantly affected by the project to meet the needs of the present and those of the future.
+- the environmental effects of the project, including the environmental effects of malfunctions or accidents that may occur in connection with the project and any cumulative environmental effects that are likely to result from the project in combination with other projects or activities that have been or will be carried out; - the significance of the effects referred to in the previous paragraph;

+- comments from the public that are received in accordance with the cooperative environmental assessment process; - measures that are technically and economically feasible and that would mitigate any significant adverse environmental effects of the project; - the purpose of the project; - alternative means of carrying out the project that are technically and economically feasible and the environmental effects of any such alternative means; - a description of the environmental conditions that may affect, or be affected by the project; - the need for, and the requirements of, any follow-up program in respect of the project; and - the capacity of renewable resources that are likely to be significantly affected by the project to meet the needs of the present and those of the future.

-Taking into consideration the definition of "environmental effect", the EIA should also address the effect of any environmental change that the project may have on:
+Taking into consideration the definition of "environmental effect", the EIA shall also address the effect of any environmental change that the project may have on:

-- the current use of lands and resources for traditional purposes by aboriginal persons; - human health (residences are identified within 500 m of proposed alignment); - physical and cultural heritage, including first nations and local Métis interest;
+- the current use of lands and resources for traditional purposes by aboriginal persons; - human health (residences are identified within 500 m of proposed alignment); - physical and cultural heritage, including first nations and local Métis interest; - socio-economic conditions (e.g. transportation, land use, population, safety issues, etc.); and - anything of historical, paleontological, archaeological or architectural significance.